certbot/certbot/docs/ciphers.rst

   certbot --update-ciphers off

 to disable automatic configuration updates.
-These features have not yet been implemented and this syntax may change then they are implemented.
+These features have not yet been implemented and this syntax may change when they are implemented.

 TODO